PhD Candidate in Strategy & Entrepreneurship

 This paper examines the puzzling disconnect between field experimental evidence showing dramatic productivity gains from generative AI (GenAI) in controlled settings and its more modest realized impact in organizations.
 We employ generalized structural equation modeling (GSEM) to identify key organizational characteristics enabling GenAI early adoption.
 Our findings indicate that despite GenAI's characteristics as a general-purpose technology - notably low deployment costs and applicability to knowledge work - structural barriers persist in mediating value creation.

-This study examines synergy realization within multi-business firms.
+Michael Jacobides & Dalbert Ma - under review This study examines synergy realization within multi-business firms.
 Using data from a major GCC retail conglomerate, we find that corporate value creation depends on firms' ability to mitigate scope's costs while enabling synergies.
 Through configurational theorizing, we demonstrate how similar synergistic outcomes emerge via different governance arrangements.
 Traditional scope-related challenges can be addressed through alternative governance structures.
 We find internal ecosystem governance enables previously unattainable synergies, suggesting corporate advantage stems from scope management rather than mere scope breadth.

 Dalbert Ma - data collection stage